-As a teaching artist in the Austin community, I offer work for/with organizations and offer workshops and series in various creative writing and cultural arts genres for youth and adults.
+As a teaching artist in the Austin community, I work for/with organizations and offer workshops and series in various creative writing and cultural arts genres for youth and adults.
+I can plan and facilitate workshops both in-person and virtually (on Zoom, Google Meetings and Webex as needed).
 If you would like to book me to lead one of the following workshops, please go to the contact page and fill out your information.
 I will generally get back to you within the week.
 I am also happy to create a workshop that is responsive to your organization or community’s needs.

 Workshops for Adults